InfinitiesLoop/coldfront/README.md

 # Cold Front
 ![Cold Front](/src/content/cold-front.png?raw=true)
-*A simple starting point for front-end sites*
+*A simple starting point for building front-end sites*

-__Cold Front__ is a starter kit for building front-end websites that use:
+__Cold Front__ is a starter kit for building front-end websites that features:

 * gulp as a task runner and builder
-* browserify to bundle up client-side scripts
+* browserify to bundle up client-side scripts and allow for npm package imports
 * babelify to support ES6 and React
+* uglify for javascript minification
 * a js linter
 * watchify to automatically rebuild during development
 * less for css
 * a simple directory structure for js/css/content
-* source maps keep your js debuggable despite all the transpiling and bunding going on
+* source maps keep your js and css debuggable despite all the transpiling and bunding going on
 * a config script to include environment-specific settings such as API urls
+* automatically generated cache-busting file paths so you can tell browsers to cache assets forever
+* produces a clean build output that can be deployed to multiple environments without rebuilding

 ## What is not
 __Cold Front__ tries not to make any opinions on runtime frameworks.
 So you will not find any references to things like jQuery, Bootstrap, Angular, React, or what-have-you.
+The only runtime requirement is **browserify** to enable importing of NPM packages, and whatever polyfils **babel** injects for ES6->ES5 transpiling.

 ## Installation